17 March 2021

 In comparison, the West of England and Wales has the softest water analysed, with much of the North West down to the South West recognised as ‘soft’ water regions.

 “Because hard water is unable to lather properly with soap, it instead forms a layer of soap scum that can build up on your showerheads, faucets and fixtures.
 Unsurprisingly, if you’re showering in hard water, your skin will also be covered with a layer of this soap scum.”

 “This film of hard water can also clog your skin’s pores and has been linked to breakouts and skin conditions such as acne and eczema.
 Hard water can also be quite tough on skin, stripping its natural moisture and resulting in itchiness and dryness.”

 “Overall though, the biggest issue with hard water is most definitely its effects on skin and hair.
 If you shower in hard water daily, you may experience dry, brittle hair that’s prone to breaking, and dry, itchy skin that’s prone to breakouts.”

 By analysing the legal percentages of the ‘impurities’ in the water quality tests, we were able to build a picture of the areas of England and Wales with the highest average level of impurities.

 Our analysis found that South London, and bordering East Surrey and West Kent, have the lowest quality of water analysed.
 This is due to their results having the highest average rate of impurities and elements against legal limits.

 According to our analysis, water in the three areas has an average rate of impurities and elements of 21.8%.
 Meaning, that readings of impurities and elements were on average 21.8% of legal limits.

-Conversely, our analysis of UK water quality readings found Flintshire and Denbighshire to have the lowest average rate of impurities and elements against legal limits (4.55%), followed by Shropshire and Powys (5.5%).
+Conversely, our analysis found Flintshire and Denbighshire to have the lowest average rate of impurities in water quality tests.
+With the average reading just 4.55% of legal limits, followed by Shropshire and Powys (5.5%).

 Lee Devlin, Founder, at Homecure Plumbers comments: